pygame/pygame/docs/reST/ref/freetype.rst

       scalable fonts only.
 An attempt to set either for a bitmap font raises an AttributeError.
 An attempt to set either for an inactive font, as returned by :meth:`Font.__new__`, raises a RuntimeError.

+      Assigning :const:`STYLE_DEFAULT` to the :attr:`style` property leaves the property unchanged, as this property defines the default.
+      The :attr:`style` property will never return :const:`STYLE_DEFAULT`.

    .. attribute:: underline